Acknowledgement of Country

 Catholic Education promotes and supports the unique and diverse cultural needs of First Nations students, their parents and communities.
 Through the development of quality relationships between child, teacher and parents, the uniqueness and giftedness of each student is appreciated and valued.

 We are committed to working towards five priority areas in First Nations Education:

 - Quality Teaching, and

 - Training, Employment and Higher Education

-Our schools focus on the holistic growth and development of each student, by recognising and affirming Aboriginal and Torres Strait Islander culture in a faith based, welcoming, caring, relaxed learning environment.
+Our schools focus on the holistic growth and development of each student, by recognising and affirming First Nations peoples’ culture in a faith based, welcoming, caring, relaxed learning environment.
 Our school environments promote a sense of belonging and development spiritually, physically, socially, emotionally and academically.
-We recognise the great cultural diversity among Aboriginal and Torres Strait Islander families and communities, and value information and insight in how to integrate cultural diversity into the curriculum.
+We recognise the great cultural diversity among First Nations families and communities, and value information and insight in how to integrate cultural diversity into the curriculum.

-As we welcome those who seek to share our life, the number of indigenous students in our schools continues to show a steady increase.
+As we welcome those who seek to share our life, the number of First Nations students in our schools continues to show a steady increase.
 School communities endeavour to communicate current educational trends in a culturally appropriate and effective manner, and provide ongoing assistance in developing understanding with families.

-Indigenous Education Workers are employed at our schools where there is a larger population of indigenous students.
+First Nations Liaison Officers are employed in all our schools.
 These officers facilitate good communication between the school and the home community.
-Through sponsorship of Indigenous employees within our schools, we seek to provide positive role models for the students in our school communities.
+Through sponsorship of First Nations employees within our schools, we seek to provide positive role models for the students in our school communities.

-Professional Learning is ongoing for staff in our schools, and workshops for parents and carers of indigenous children are offered in our schools.
+Professional Learning is ongoing for staff in our schools, and workshops for parents and carers of First Nations children are offered in our schools.